newmanno/sisana/sisana/analyze_networks/genesets/README.txt

-These files were obtained from the publically available Human MSigDB Collections: https://www.gsea-msigdb.org/gsea/msigdb/collections.jsp
+These files were obtained from the publicly available Human MSigDB Collections: https://www.gsea-msigdb.org/gsea/msigdb/collections.jsp